jozsefszalma/homelab/README.md

 The static charge seem to be dissipated by the metal rack, the rack is grounded, the server is also grounded and enclosed, so not an immediate concern.

-**The three panels (so not complete enclosure), got me approximately 10-12 dB decrease in noise levels**, so halved the perceived noise.
+**The three panels (so not complete enclosure), got me approximately 10 dB decrease in noise levels**, so halved the perceived noise.

 ### Finally, After a Lot of Crimping

-Once I crimped new connectors on the Arctic fans (for future reference, [Molex 22013077](https://www.molex.com/en-us/products/part-detail/22013077)) the noise levels decreased to the final 39 dB at idle (quiet library) and 55 dB during boot (dishwasher).
+Once I crimped new connectors on the Arctic fans (for future reference, [Molex 22013077](https://www.molex.com/en-us/products/part-detail/22013077)) **the noise levels decreased to 39 dB at idle (quiet library) and 55 dB during boot (dishwasher)**.
 In exchange the CPU is running approximately 10C higher temperatures during Mixtral CPU inference (75C instead of 65C), which is still acceptable.

 This is not the best possible result as

 * I didn't attempt to replace the power supply fans; as per the Internet lot of people try this and fail (these server PSU fans spin at constant speeds and if the fan is underpowered the PSU will slowly cook itself)
-* I haven't done anything comprehensive in terms of front and back covers (just the 10U height haphazard front covers visible on the above image); obviously most of the noise is escaping through the back...
+* I haven't done anything in terms of the back covers yet; obviously most of the noise is escaping through the back...

-The PSU fans tend to change pitch for some reason (perhaps showing their age) and at high fan RPMs the case resonates (even with dampeners) so the work will need to continue...
+The PSU fans tend to slightly change pitch for some reason (perhaps showing their age) and at high CPU fan RPMs the case resonates (even with rubber dampeners) so the work will need to continue...

 ![eye-twitch gif](images/eye.gif)